 Choose the Right Accommodations

-Your best option is to look into renting a vacation home or a larger, multi-room suite or villa at a large resort.
-For not much more than the cost of multiple hotel rooms, everyone can have their own space; as a bonus, most accommodations that cater to families or large groups include laundry facilities, a full kitchen and in some cases, private pools or other recreation.
+Your best option is to look into renting a vacation home or a larger, multi-room suite or villa at a resort.
+For not much more than the cost of multiple hotel rooms, everyone can have their own space.
+As a bonus, most accommodations that cater to families or multigenerational groups include laundry facilities, a full kitchen, and in some cases, private pools or other recreation.

-Discuss Money Before Leaving
+Discuss Money Before Multigenerational Travel

 Will each family pay their own way?
 Will Gram and Gramps pay for the hotel and everyone else cover the rest of their expenses?
-Will one person find a cheap flight for the whole gang, or is everyone in charge of their own transportation?
+Should one person find a cheap flight for the whole gang, or is everyone in charge of their own transportation?

-Plan a Variety of Activities
+Plan a Variety of FAmily Activities

-One common problem with multigenerational vacations is that one person plans all of the activities, and everyone else feels like they are being dragged along for the ride.
-Instead of leaving the itinerary up to one person, let everyone have some input and choose activities.
-Include a few excursions for everyone, and a few that people can choose from.
-But don’t overschedule each day, either.
-Allow for some free time, for hanging out on the beach or by the pool, for playing games and just enjoying each other’s company.
+One common problem with multigenerational vacations is that one person sometimes plans all of the activities, and everyone else feels like they are dragged along for the ride.
+Instead of leaving the itinerary up to one person, let everyone have some input.
+Include a few group excursions, and leave room for other activities that people can choose when they are a bit tired of that quality time together.

 Allow for “Alone Time”

-Again, the whole point of a multigenerational family vacation is to spend time together, but you don’t want to spend every waking moment together.
-Allow everyone to have some breathing room; maybe Mom and Dad take the kids to the park while Grandma and Grandpa check out an art gallery, or the kids spend a few hours with the grandparents while their parents enjoy a romantic dinner.
+The whole point of a multigenerational family vacation is to spend time together, but you don’t want to spend every waking moment as a group.
+Allow everyone to have some breathing room.
+Maybe Mom and Dad can take the kids to the park while Grandma and Grandpa check out an art gallery.
+The kids can spend a few hours with the grandparents while their parents enjoy a romantic dinner.